Frequently Asked Questions

 - CIS 101 or CS 120 with a letter grade of C or higher.

-Please review the needed pre-requisites for the 2 year AGS option also.
+Please review the needed pre-requisites under transfer degrees if you are also considering applying your DA courses to an AGS degree.
 This may be a consideration in deciding which class to take when options are available.

 I won't have all my prerequisites completed by the application deadline.
 Can I still get into the program?